-After a campus-wide election to choose the student philanthropy campaign priority, Professor Haushalter, the associate dean of research and experiential learning, and the ASHMC Student Philanthropy Committee will proceed with the creation of a fund to send more students to academic conferences and scientific meetings.
+After a campus-wide election to choose the student philanthropy campaign priority, the ASHMC Student Philanthropy Committee will proceed with the creation of a fund to subsidize student mental health services.

 Student Philanthropy Campaign Dates

 The 2015–2016 Student Philanthropy Campaign will take place January 25 through February 5.

 Every dorm will exceed 60 percent participation in celebration of Harvey Mudd College’s 60th Anniversary.